blockmatic/dmeetup/README.md

 We use a Kanban-style board with built-in triggers to automatically move issues and pull requests across New Issues, To Do, In Progress and Done columns.
 That's were we prioritize the work.
 [Go to Project Board](https://github.com/eoscostarica/dmeetup/projects/1).

-We follow the [open source collaborative ettiquete](https://github.com/rstacruz/collaborative-etiquette/blob/master/README.md#top), the [standardjs code style](https://standardjs.com) and we favor [functional javascript programming](https://www.youtube.com/watch?v=BMUiFMZr7vk&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) over object oriented programming.
+We follow the [open source collaborative ettiquete](https://github.com/rstacruz/collaborative-etiquette/blob/master/README.md#top), the [standardjs code style](https://standardjs.com) and we favor [functional javascript programming](https://www.youtube.com/watch?v=BMUiFMZr7vk&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) and declative code style.

 Read the [contributing guidelines](CONTRIBUTING.md) for details.